toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 then, back in the JavaScript, we can actually register our context. for the purpose of this simplified tutorial, we will just used a fixed resolution.

-Also, while we're at it, we're going to add a `App.eventHandler` for our render loop. this is covered in another tutorial.
+Also, while we're at it, we're going to add a `App.eventHandler` for our Rendering loop. this is covered in another tutorial.

 so, in our constructor  we will add :
 ---
 1. `this.resolution = new Vec2(256, 256);`
-1. `this.gfx_ctx = Graphics.createCtx(id, 'renderTarget', this.resolution.x, this.resolution.y);`
+1. `this.gfx_ctx = Graphics.createCtx(id, 'RenderingTarget', this.resolution.x, this.resolution.y);`
-3. `App.eventHandler('this', 'm_render', XAML_EVENTS.RENDER);`
+3. `App.eventHandler('this', 'm_Rendering', Event.Rendering);`
  ---
     this.resolution = new Vec2(256, 256);
 this will be the pixel width & height of our drawing context. the image, as shown above, will automatically scale to the size of the window.

-    this.gfx_ctx = Graphics.createCtx(id, 'renderTarget', this.resolution.x, this.resolution.y);
+    this.gfx_ctx = Graphics.createCtx(id, 'RenderingTarget', this.resolution.x, this.resolution.y);
 this call creates our context, attaches our drawing surface to the control at specified size, and returns us a handle we can use for many graphics functions.
  `id` is our process id
- `renderTarget` is the wpf image we wil draw to and we pass our resolution in as `width, height`.
+ `RenderingTarget` is the wpf image we wil draw to and we pass our resolution in as `width, height`.

-    App.eventHandler('this', 'm_render', XAML_EVENTS.RENDER);
+    App.eventHandler('this', 'm_Rendering', Event.Rendering);
 `this` is passed in as a special keyword, but it would otherwise be a wpf control. `this`, when passed as a control, references the window itself.
- `m_render` is the name I've given to our render loop callback function, but this could be anything. this function will get called as frequently as the environment allows, any framerate limiting or sleeping can be done in javascript.
+ `m_Rendering` is the name I've given to our Rendering loop callback function, but this could be anything. this function will get called as frequently as the environment allows, any framerate limiting or sleeping can be done in javascript.

-> this is not usually necessary though as we're typically struggling for performance, not limiting framerate. this is not surprising, though, since we're software rendering in two very high level languages.
+> this is not usually necessary though as we're typically struggling for performance, not limiting framerate. this is not surprising, though, since we're software Renderinging in two very high level languages.
-> we are working on an OpenGL hardware accelerated renderer, which will boost performance and possibilities _very much_. it's really low priority though.
+> we are working on an OpenGL hardware accelerated Renderinger, which will boost performance and possibilities _very much_. it's really low priority though.

 ```Javascript